 The answer to that question was revealed each day in the newspapers, which coincidentally organized the races.
 Italy’s grand tour was the property of La Gazzetta dello Sport, whose editor Emilio Colombo ran the enterprise with flinty acumen.
 His tight-fisted ways fomented a rider’s revolt in 1924, with two former champions and many of Italy’s best racers refusing to compete.
 To make up the numbers, Colombo opened the race to all comers.

 One of the newcomers was Alfonsina Strada, the only woman ever to compete in a cycling grand tour.

-to a peasant family near Modena, in northern Italy.
+Alfonsina was born in 1891 to a peasant family near Modena, in northern Italy.
 Some sources say she was the second of eight children, others that she was one of ten.
 One account describes an extended family of 24 living in a windowless shack.
-However bleak Alfonsina’s circumstances, they brightened considerably when her father traded 10 chickens for an old bicycle.
+But however bleak Alfonsina’s circumstances, they brightened considerably when her father traded 10 chickens for an old bicycle.
 Soon Alfonsina was tearing around the countryside on two wheels, earning the nickname “Devil in a Dress” from neighbors, some of who were said to have crossed themselves as she blew past.
 She won her fist race at 13, earning a live pig.
 Despite that windfall, her parents did everything they could to discourage her.
 It didn’t work.

 A string of early successes brought an invitation to compete in the Grand Prix of St Petersburg in 1909.
 (The Tsarina Alexandra was so impressed she urged her husband to award Alfonsina a gold medal, but the Russian monarch declined).
 In 1911, Alfonsina set a new women’s hour record, riding 37.192 km (23.11 mph) on a 44-pound machine.
 The record would stand for 26 years.